Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 \[\begin{array}{c} A~\textrm{vs.}~B \\ A~\textrm{vs.}~C \\ A~\textrm{vs.}~D \\ A~\textrm{vs.}~E \\ \end{array}\]

-So what is the big deal?
 Well, if you find yourself in a multiple comparison situation, it is because you have declared that at least two groups differ based on the result of a single hypothesis test (the \(F\)-test).
 For that test, you used a specific criterion to make the decision (probably \(p\)-value < 0.05).
+You performed the analysis with an accepted false positive rate, known as the Type I error rate, or \(\alpha\).

-Illustration: Coin flips.
 Suppose that we declare that a coin is biased if in 10 flips it landed heads at least 9 times.
 Indeed, if one assumes as a null hypothesis that the coin is fair, then it can be shown that the probability that a fair coin would come up heads at least 9 out of 10 times is 0.0107.
-This is relatively unlikely, and under usual statistical criteria such as “reject \(H_0\) if \(p\)-value < 0.05,” one would declare that the null hypothesis should be rejected — i.e., declare the coin is unfair.
+This is relatively unlikely, and under usual statistical criteria such as “reject \(H_0\) if \(p\)-value < 0.05”, one would declare that the null hypothesis should be rejected — i.e., declare the coin is unfair.

-2.7.1 Tukey’s HSD method
+2.8.1 Tukey’s HSD method

 library(emmeans)

-drug.mc <- emmeans(fit.log.drug, "Drug")
+drug.mc <- emmeans(fit.log.drug, ~ Drug)

 contrast(drug.mc, "pairwise")